Jason-Constant/Lite-Machines-TMC1000-ReWork/README.md

 Step 9: Now that the stepper motors are wired up, we can work on the spindle.
 Fortunately the spindle wires directly from the board to the three connector "wall outlet" style plug.

-Step 10: now that everything is wired up
+Step 10: Wow that everything is wired up, double check that the wiring is correct, then wire the power to the MK3/4 and using the Planet CNC Software we can start controlling the CNC Machine.

+Step 11: Copy over the settings in the "